Home wiring

-Homes typically have several kinds of home wiring, including electrical wiring for lighting and power distribution, permanently installed and portable appliances, telephone, heating or ventilation system control, and increasingly for home theatre and computer networks.
+Home wiring is electrical wiring for houses.
+It includes wiring for lighting and power distribution, permanently installed and portable appliances, telephone systems, heating or ventilation system control, and increasingly for home theatre and computer networks.

 Safety regulations for wiring installation vary widely around the world, with national, regional, and municipal rules sometimes in effect.
-Some places allow the homeowner to install some or all of the wiring in a home; other jurisdictions require electrical wiring to be installed by licensed electricians only.
+Some places allow homeowners to install some or all of the wiring in a home; other jurisdictions require electrical wiring to be installed by licensed electricians only.

 Typical features

-In new home construction, wiring for all electrical services can be easily installed before the walls are finished.
-In existing buildings, installation of a new system, such as a security system or home theatre, may require additional effort to install concealed wiring.
-Multiple unit dwellings such as condominiums and apartment houses may have additional installation complexity in distributing services within a house.
+In new home construction, wiring for all electrical services can be installed before the walls are finished.
+In existing buildings, installing a new system, such as a security system or home theater, may require additional effort to install concealed wiring.
+Multiple-unit dwellings, such as condominiums and apartment houses, may have added complexity in distributing services within the building.